benfielding74/apprentice-portfolio/content/archive.md

 ---
-title: "Contents"
+title: "Archive"
-layout: "archives"
+layout: archive
+hidden: true
-url: "/archives/"
+url: "/archive/"
-summary: archives
+summary: This page contains an archive of all posts
 ---